raghadeidalmalki/Sensor-Fusion-Nanodegree-Udacity/Kalman Filters /README.md

 ## Unscented Kalman Filter (UKF)

-The UKF is an alternative technique to deal with nonlinear process models and nonlinear measurement models.
-Instead of linearizing a nonlinear function, the UKF uses so-called **sigma points** to approximate the probability distribution.

-**This has two advantages:**

--	In many cases the sigma points approximate the nonlinear transition better than a linearization does.

--	We do not need to calculate the Jacobian matrix.
+What makes UKF and EKF different is the method they use to tackle non-linear motion model and measurement model.
+Instead of linearizing a nonlinear function using the Jacobian matrix, the UKF takes representative points from the whole distribution, called sigma points, from a Gaussian distribution and puts them into the non-linear function known as the unscented transformation.
+This process produces the corresponding sigma points in the predicted or measurement state space.
+We can then calculate the mean vector and covariance matrix from these corresponding sigma points to obtain the Gaussian distribution of the predicted or measurement state space.

 ***We will work with the Constant Turn Rate and Velocity Magnitude Model (CTRV)***: Which is a process model that considers the possibility of driving in a straight line or making a turn.